slightlyskepticalpotat/programming-solutions/README.md

 # programming-solutions
-My personal competitive programming code including DMOJ and CCC.

-Hopefully this helps others.
+My personal competitive programming solutions from sites like DMOJ, the CCC grader, and many more.
+All of the solutions were correct when they were uploaded, and hopefully these solutions help others.